dunderlab/python-dunderlab.docs/README.md

 # DunderLab's Documentation Guide

-This Python module allows to create [Sphinx Documntation](https://www.sphinx-doc.org/en/master/) from simple [Jupyter Notebooks](https://jupyter.org/).
-Is basically a preconfigured environment that use [nbsphinx](https://nbsphinx.readthedocs.io/) in background with a set of custom styles and preloaded modules.
+This Python module facilitates the creation of [Sphinx Documentation](https://www.sphinx-doc.org/en/master/) directly from [Jupyter Notebooks](https://jupyter.org/).
+Essentially, it provides a preconfigured environment that utilizes [nbsphinx](https://nbsphinx.readthedocs.io/) in the background, complete with custom styles and preloaded modules.

 ## Installation